JacobRosenbaum/dev10-classwork/week-05/README.md

         * userInputDelimiterShouldNotRuinData

   * HostRepositoryDouble: implements HostRepository interface
-     * contains the methods inside the HostRepository to re-create data testable by the service
+     * contains the methods inside the HostRepository to re-create learn.house.data testable by the service

   * GuestsRepositoryDouble: implements GuestsRepository interface
-     * contains the methods inside the ReservationRepository to re-create data testable by the service
+     * contains the methods inside the ReservationRepository to re-create learn.house.data testable by the service

   * ReservationRepositoryDouble: implements HostRepository interface
-    * contains the methods inside the HostRepository to re-create data testable by the service
+    * contains the methods inside the HostRepository to re-create learn.house.data testable by the service

-* #### domain
+* #### learn.house.domain
   * HostServiceTest
       * contains the following tests
           * shouldFindAll